AnnikaStein/my-comp/README.md

 Therefore, nothing special to do from your side, the maintainer keeps an eye on the German Cube Association calendar and toggles the single-dual-competition switch.
 Just repeat steps 1.-5. for any upcoming competition you are in charge of!

+### Series comps
+In this case, time-dependent competition switches are implemented utilizing the current UTC date and time.
+In the manual selection, series comps are treated like different locations, e.g. as individual entries to select from.

 ## If you want to use the tool for other, non-GCA-related competitions (e.g. different RO)
 Of course, the links currently do not point to anything outside GCA-related domains.
 Second, the QR-code is tightly linked to the present original repo and website / URL.